 I’ve leased a piece of land and hired a couple of permanent staff to handle regular bookings.
-Here’s an Instagram page for some pictures: Footloosecamps Instagram.
+Here’s the Instagram page for some pictures: Footloosecamps Instagram page.

 Though the business is doing great, and the campsite has been really helpful in terms of generating revenue, I would like to mention the problem I’ve been recently facing with it, and that is — it has been demanding more time and care than I actually thought it will, and that’s affecting blogging.

 I mean despite being actively remotely working on my campsite and having the entire process of the booking being digitally set up, I still find it important to visit the place every few weeks to manage finances and other things.
 And that’s affecting blogging.
 Because at times when I should be technically traveling and writing stories on my blog, I find myself sitting at FootlooseCamps.